 After vigorous pursuit of shareholders’ claims from submission of demand letters, filing of various complaints, consolidation of various actions and Defendants’ filing of various motions to dismiss, the Parties began to explore a possible resolution of the litigation.
 Significant progress was made, including with respect to discovery as outlined above, but by late August, 2016, the Parties had reached an impasse.
 A final, additional extension of time to respond to the pending motions to dismiss was requested and obtained and settlement negotiations continued.
 Additional time was also required to enable Lead Counsel to complete their review of the approximately 600,000 pages of documents produced.
 During this time, there were numerous communications among the settling parties regarding, inter alia, the quantity and nature of the documents to be produced, the interviews conducted by counsel for the Committee and otherwise.

 The case name is: In re Ocwen Financial Corp.
-Derivative Litigation, Case No. 14-CV-81601-WPD, U.S. District Court, Southern District of New York.
+Derivative Litigation, Case No. 14-CV-81601-WPD, U.S. District Court, Southern District of Florida.